Below is a community built glossary of words and terms used in the reptile hobby.

 Hybrid

-A crossbred offspring of two seperate species.
+A crossbred offspring of two separate species.

 Hydrometer